shadowplay7/Speedgraph/README.md

 Speedgraph.py -f C:\speedresults.csv
 ```

 Gold/Blue line - Download/upload speed set by your ISP.
-Values can be changed in script or by arguments.<br/>
+Values can be changed using arguments.<br/>
 You can set up speedtest-cli script in Windows Task Scheduler to get more data e.g., from every hour.<br/>

 ![alt text](https://github.com/shadowplay7/Speedgraph/blob/master/example.PNG)